Cannonball (The Breeders song): Composition

+In a 1996 interview with the Phoenix New Times, Deal stated the song was inspired by the writings of French revolutionary Marquis de Sade.

 Reception

 As the lead single from their second album, "Cannonball" went on to become the Breeders' biggest commercial success.
-NME, Melody Maker and The Village Voice's Pazz & Jop annual year-end critics' poll all named it best single of 1993, which helped propel the album Last Splash as well as their follow-up single "Divine Hammer" to Platinum status.
+NME, Melody Maker and The Village Voice's Pazz & Jop annual year-end critics' poll all named it best single of 1993, which helped propel the album Last Splash to platinum status.
 AllMusic's Tom Maginnis complimented the single, writing, "the song conveys an effusive energy, balancing quirky hooks with a gushing power, supporting playful, goofball lyrics that perfectly deliver the song's sense of unhinged, freewheeling fun".